MartynasJakutis/ChroMS_GUI/readme.txt

 ------------
 INSTALATION
 ------------
-ChroMS_GUI is compatible with Windows 10.
+ChroMS_GUI is compatible with Windows 7 and Windows 10 OS.
 However, it is currently not supported on Linux operating systems.

-To ensure optimal functionality of the ChroMS_GUI, make sure that you have Python version 3.12.4 (optional) and packages with corresponding versions provided in 'requirements.txt' file.
+To ensure functionality of the ChroMS_GUI, make sure that you have Python version 3.12.4 (for optimal functionality version should be >= 3.7.4) and packages with corresponding versions provided in 'requirements.txt' file.

+Package versions (while running the code) should be at least: numpy		1.21.5 matplotlib	3.5.3 tk		8.6.14

 If you are using Python 3, tkinter should be already bound to your Python.
 Otherwise you can use 'conda install tk' or 'pip install tk' in your terminal or cmd to install it.